This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Vortex does it that much better than others in its price range.
 How?
 It's about that clear view, high quality build, and bright, crisp dot.

-Burris FastFire 3 8 MOA Review – Best Value for Money
+3. Burris FastFire 3 8 MOA - Best for the Money

 We've listed the FastFire 3 before in our Best Red Dot Sights lineup, but that was with the 3 MOA dot.
 Versatile - yes, but this model has the 8 MOA dot to make target acquisition even faster when things get hairy in tight-knit spaces.